-Behaviour
+Behaviour and Relationships

-At Pitmaston Primary School we have high expectations for behaviour from all of our pupils.
+At Pitmaston Primary School we have high expectations for behaviour and relationships from all of our pupils.
 There is a clear and detailed behaviour and relationships policy, which outlines the school's philosophy and practice towards establishing a positive learning environment in which all children are expected to have high standards of behaviour.

 A child with social, emotional and mental health difficulties may have an Individual Behaviour Plan (IBP) or Pastoral Support Plan (PSP) to help to support this need.
 It will contain clear objectives for improvement, strategies and procedures.
 A number of designated staff have completed the Team Teach training as part of positive handling policy.
-It is the school policy to keep parents informed of all incidents in which behaviour is a problem.
+It is the school policy to keep parents informed of all incidents in which behaviour is a barrier or concern.